-In 2017, Trek returned to small screens with CBS All Access streaming title Star Trek: Discovery, set during a tumultuous wartime era about a decade before the original and starring Sonequa Martin-Green, Michelle Yeoh, Doug Jones, and Jason Isaacs.
+In 2017, Trek returned to small screens with season 1 of CBS All Access streaming title Star Trek: Discovery, set during a tumultuous wartime era about a decade before the original and starring Sonequa Martin-Green, Michelle Yeoh, Doug Jones, and Jason Isaacs.
 The new series marked a TV franchise reboot by Alex Kurtzman, writer on the 2009 Star Trek film and its sequel Star Trek Into Darkness.

-But which of the seven live-action TV and streaming series is best?
+But which of the TV and streaming series is best?
 Have a look below to find out which TV title scored highest with critics in our Trek TV by Tomatometer list.
 (For completists, The Animated Series, which ran for two seasons in the early 1970s and has a 94% score on 16 reviews of its first season, isn’t included here because of the low number of eligible reviews.)

 Disagree with the results?
 Tell us in the comments which series you think should have been ranked higher (or lower).